 - The biggest advantage of the polyurethane insulation panel is thermal insulation.
 The co-efficiency of thermal conductivity is 0.023w/m*k, lower than almost all kinds of other foam materials.

 - Secondly, the PU insulation panel is impermeable to water and a lot of other liquids.
-The skins are also laminated into a tongue-and-groove edge profile, easy for connection and installation.
+The skins are also laminated into a tongue-and-groove edge profile, easy to connect and install.

 Polyurethane Insulation Panel Features

 - PU foam does not absorb moisture, so it does not experience diminished R-values that accompany moisture in fiberglass insulation (a mere 1% moisture content can reduce fiberglass batt R-value by 50%)